monero-project/monero/docs/ANONYMITY_NETWORKS.md

 An anonymity network can be configured to forward incoming connections to a `monerod` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
-The anonymity network (Tor/i2p) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 18081 for mainnet) instead of the p2p port:
+The anonymity network (Tor/I2P) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 18081 for mainnet) instead of the P2P port:

 ```
 HiddenServiceDir /var/lib/tor/data/monero
 HiddenServicePort 18081 127.0.0.1:18081
 ```

-Then the wallet will be configured to use a Tor/i2p address:
+Then the wallet will be configured to use a Tor/I2P address:
 ```
 --proxy 127.0.0.1:9050
 --daemon-address 5tymba6faziy36md5ffy42vatbjzlye4vyr3gyz6lcvdfximnvwpmwqd.onion
 ```

-The proxy must match the address type - a Tor proxy will not work properly with i2p addresses, etc.
+The proxy must match the address type - a Tor proxy will not work properly with I2P addresses, etc.

-i2p and onion addresses provide the information necessary to authenticate and encrypt the connection from end-to-end.
+I2P hidden service (b32.i2p) and Tor Hidden service (.onion) addresses provide the information necessary to authenticate and encrypt the connection from end-to-end.
 If desired, SSL can also be applied to the connection with `--daemon-address https://5tymba6faziy36md5ffy42vatbjzlye4vyr3gyz6lcvdfximnvwpmwqd.onion` which requires a server certificate that is signed by a "root" certificate on the machine running the wallet.
 Alternatively, `--daemon-cert-file` can be used to specify a certificate to authenticate the server.

-Proxies can also be used to connect to "clearnet" (ipv4 addresses or ICANN domains), but `--daemon-cert-file` _must_ be used for authentication and encryption.
+Proxies can also be used to connect to "clearnet" (IPv4 addresses or ICANN domains), but `--daemon-cert-file` _must_ be used for authentication and encryption.